 - scrutinising and commenting on planning applications both large and small;

 - securing and preserving features of historic or public interest.

 Our article “How to Comment on Planning Applications” is a useful and thorough guide for anyone who wants to comment on – or object to – a planning application.

 We also encourage and support local communities in Oxford who are developing Neighbourhood Plans.

 For our comments on recent local planning applications please see under ‘Local applications‘ in the drop-down menu.
-These comments are submitted to Oxford City Council by our Planning Group: Gillian Argyle, Clive Booth, John Goddard, Ian Green, Eleanor Howard, Neil MacLennan, Stuart Scott, Peter Thompson and Tim Treacher.
+These comments are submitted to Oxford City Council by our Planning Group: Gillian Argyle, Elise Benjamin, Clive Booth, Gillian Coates, John Goddard, Richard Haywood, Eleanor Howard, Neil MacLennan, Sue Stewart, Peter Thompson and Tim Treacher.

 For other developments our most recent articles and comments are below with more in the drop-down menu under ‘Large developments‘.